krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ### Removing a node

 First, find the target node in the binary tree, then remove it.
 Similar to inserting a node, we need to ensure that after the removal operation is completed, the property of the binary search tree "left subtree < root node < right subtree" is still satisfied.
-Therefore, based on the number of child nodes of the target node, we divide it into three cases: 0, 1, and 2.
-And perform the corresponding node removal operations.
+Therefore, based on the number of child nodes of the target node, we divide it into three cases: 0, 1, and 2, and perform the corresponding node removal operations.

 As shown in the figure below, when the degree of the node to be removed is $0$, it means the node is a leaf node and can be directly removed.

 ![Removing a node in a binary search tree (degree 0)](binary_search_tree.assets/bst_remove_case1.png)

-As shown in the figure below, when the degree of the node to be removed is $1$, replacing this node with its child node is sufficient.
+As shown in the figure below, when the degree of the node to be removed is $1$, replacing the node to be removed with its child node is sufficient.

 ![Removing a node in a binary search tree (degree 1)](binary_search_tree.assets/bst_remove_case2.png)